 2 A Shock of White Hair

-A white patch of hair, usually at the front of the head can be the result of an inherited trait.
+A white patch of hair, usually at the front of the head, can be the result of an inherited trait.
 The streak is known as poliosis, or a ‘Mallen Streak’ after a family in a TV programme who all had a distinctive white patch of hair.
 Poliosis can affect not just the hair, but also the eyebrows, skin and even eyelashes.

-Where the condition is not genetic, the patches may a symptom of an illness.
+Where the condition is not genetic, the patches may be a symptom of an illness.
 Despite popular myths, however, hair cannot turn instantly white from shock.

 For those with inherited poliosis, there appears to be no associated conditions, and no downsides, except a distinctive look that is particularly favoured by devilish women with a penchant for spotty dogs.